-Research has shown that within a single 2-year period throughout England and Wales, 62 children died due to choking, strangulation or suffocation with the majority being boys under the age of 3.
-The majority of these accidents have occurred at home and further research has indicated that 5,000 children aged 15 or under have attended hospitals due to choking.
+Research has shown that within a 2-year period throughout England and Wales, 62 children died due to choking, strangulation, or suffocation, with the majority being boys under the age of 3.
+The majority of these accidents have occurred at home, and further research has indicated that 5,000 children aged 15 or under have been hospitalised due to choking.

-Additionally, there have been at least 14 deaths of children since 2001 involving suffocating or choking on items such as nappy sacks and a further 28 have died due to strangulation on things like blind cords since 1999.
-In fact, choking, suffocation and strangulation are among the five most serious injuries sustained to under 5’s in England.
+Additionally, there have been at least 14 deaths of children since 2001 involving suffocating or choking on items such as nappy sacks, and a further 28 have died due to strangulation on things like blind cords since 1999.
+In fact, choking, suffocation, and strangulation are among the five most serious injuries sustained by children under 5 in England.

 What are the main causes?